lemmersj/bloom-for-arc/README.md

 # BLOOM for ARC

-In this repository is code to train a BLOOM model to answer questions in the [AI2 Reasoning Challenge (ARC) dataset] (https://allenai.org/data/arc).
+In this repository is code to train a BLOOM model to answer questions in the [AI2 Reasoning Challenge (ARC) dataset](https://allenai.org/data/arc).
 Most of the heavy lifting is done by [Hugging Face](https://github.com/huggingface), specifically the [transformers](https://github.com/huggingface/transformers), [datasets](https://github.com/huggingface/datasets), and [peft](https://github.com/huggingface/peft) libraries.

 ## General Approach
 This repository uses zero or few-shot learning, where the number of shots is set based on a command line argument.
 Fine-tuning is performed using methods from the [peft](https://github.com/huggingface/peft) library.